 After activating your conda environment, use the following command to set the environment variable:

 conda env config vars set GOOGLE_API_KEY=some_value

 Next, you have to reactivate your environment:

-now on set this environment variable for you.
+will now set this environment variable for you.

 directory of the Bokeh source tree.

-For example, to clean the docs build directory, run the following command:
+To build the docs, run the following command:

-You can combine multiple targets in one command (not supported by make.bat).
+Linux/macOS only: You can combine multiple targets in one command (not

 make clean html serve